MohamedOsamaa74/ASP.NET-JWT-Authorization-and-Authentication-API/README.md

 - LogIn
 - LogOut
 - Creating Token
-- Creating Refresh Token And Revoking Them
+- Creating Refresh Token And Revoking it
 - Seeding User And Roles
 - Changing A Password
 - Creating New Role